C2SM/c2sm.github.io/models/icon.md

 You may need to adjust the account in the runscript to match your permissions.
 Alternatively, you can include `--account <my_account_id>` in the `sbatch` command.

 ## Input data
+ICON input data are stored at the following locations:
 - **Piz Daint (CSCS):** `/users/icontest/pool/data/ICON`
 - **Euler:** `/cluster/work/climate/icon_input`